-The Education Team created free 6 TEKS-aligned online lessons that educators can use on an e-learning platform.
-Each lesson includes a teacher lesson plan, student lesson instructions, an instructional video for students, and shareable student worksheets.
+The Education Team created TEKS-aligned lessons that educators can use in the classroom or use on an e-learning platform.
+Each lesson includes a teacher lesson plan, student lesson instructions, and instructional video for students, and student worksheets.

 Ten Stages of Genocide Graphic Novels

 Explore Dr. Gregory Stanton’s Ten Stages of Genocide through graphic novels specifically created to align with the Museum’s Ten Stages of Genocide gallery.
 The graphic novels depict each stage through the lens of a different genocide.